ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/BuildRunLandDA.rst

 Data
 ------

-:numref:`Table %s <Level1Data>` shows the locations of pre-staged data on NOAA :term:`RDHPCS` (e.g., Hera, Orion).
+:numref:`Table %s <Level1Data>` shows the locations of pre-staged data on NOAA :term:`RDHPCS` (e.g., Ursa, Hercules).
 These data locations are already linked to the Land DA System during the build but are provided here for informational purposes.

 .. _Level1Data: